The Napa Valley wine industry is committed to the farmworkers who contribute so greatly to our success.

 Through money raised at Auction Napa Valley, the NVV has:

 - Granted nearly $2 million directly to farmworker housing needs in our community, including funds that helped to build, maintain and operate the three farmworker housing centers.

 - Given an additional $8 million to affordable workforce housing in Napa Valley, in addition to the funds contributed to migrant worker housing.

-- Contributed nearly $40 million in capital investments, cash and rent reduction offsets to OLE Health.
+- Contributed more than $40 million in capital investments, cash and rent reduction offsets to OLE Health.

 - Given $3.5 million to the Community Health Initiative to ensure every child in Napa County has access to health insurance.

 - Granted nearly $5 million to ensure every child enters kindergarten ready to learn through our Napa Valley Early Learning Initiative, which is targeted to English-language learners.

 - Given tens of millions of additional dollars to a wide range of area nonprofits that work with the Latino community.